scriptituk/bool_min/README.md

 ### Concept

-This is a version of the [Quine–McCluskey](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm) algorithm but also incorporates algebraic operations proposed by Nagle at al for improved efficiency (ref. *An Introduction to Computer Logic; H.T.Nagle, B.D.CARROLL & J.D.Irwin; Prentice-Hall, 1975*).
+This is a version of the [Quine–McCluskey](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm) algorithm but also incorporates algebraic operations proposed by Nagle et al. for improved efficiency (ref. *An Introduction to Computer Logic; H.T.Nagle, B.D.Carroll & J.D.Irwin; Prentice-Hall, 1975*).

 ### Implementation